lpodl/Webcrawler/README.md

 #### OOP all the way

 For a variety of reasons, using objects that crawl "on their own" is convenient.
 We can save broken links as properties, we don't have to pass parameters like the current page count and have multiple crawlers with different ouput verbosity.
 Crawlers are initialized as shown above and executed via MyCrawlert.start().
-Note that starting a crawler multiple times is not intended allthough it should work fine and startover fresh again.

 #### Running a test with mocha